graphme-app/website/src/pages/docs/billing.md

 ## Need help?

-Should you encounter any issue with billing or you plan's limits, please [reach out to support](mailto:hello@graphme.app).
+Should you encounter any issue with billing, please [reach out to us](mailto:hello@graphme.app).